 Years later, echoes of this night would reverberate in Fleming's iconic novels.
 His Jamaican estate, named "Goldeneye," became the birthplace of James Bond.
 The name itself, a whisper from Gibraltar's wartime drama, would forever be linked to the world's most famous secret agent.

-Fleming and Hillgarth, a formidable duo, meticulously planned attacks on key targets: demolitions in Cádiz, Málaga, Huelva, Seville, Lisbon, Cartagena and Alicante, and either the Balearics, or Valencia, Oporto or Almeria as circumstances dictated, and a daring 12-hour operation to silence the Spanish guns threatening Gibraltar, a historical echo of the Rock's legendary past, ‘The Sortie’ during the Great Siege of Gibraltar.
+Fleming and Hillgarth, a formidable duo, meticulously planned attacks on key targets: demolitions in Cadiz, Malaga, Huelva, Seville, Lisbon, Cartagena and Alicante, and either the Balearics, or Valencia, Oporto or Almeria as circumstances dictated, and a daring 12-hour operation to silence the Spanish guns threatening Gibraltar, a historical echo of the Rock's legendary past, 'The Sortie' during the Great Siege of Gibraltar.

 The next day, Fleming and his companions packed into cars and headed back to Madrid.
 War stories were swapped, alliances formed, and rivalries simmered.
 Dykes remarked in his diary that Fleming had not lost the journalistic habit of drinking too much martini, shaken not stirred of course.